 Characteristics of Vouching

-Imperative aspect of auditing: Vouching is a necessary part of the auditing procedure, which makes the auditor more positive about the veracity of the transactions emerging in the records.
+- Imperative Aspect of Auditing: Vouching is an essential part of the auditing procedure.
+It makes the auditor’s opinion more optimistic about the veracity of the transactions emerging in the records.

 - Drafted Evidence: Vouchers are the recorded form of evidence which proves that the transactions have genuinely occurred for the business during the current financial year.